halissonvit/halissonvit.github.io/_posts/development/2015-04-24-using-twitter-typeahead-with-capybara.md

   - autocomplete
 ---

-I came up to a situation where I needed to test a typeahead autocomplete field.
-For some reason, the interaction with the autocomplete field does not show the suggestions.
-I have searched for some solution, and almost all of them involved the execution of some script using Capybara.
+I ran into a situation where I need to test a typeahead autocomplete field.
+For some reason the interaction with the autocomplete field does not show suggestions.
+I have searched for a solution, and almost all of them involved the execution of some sort of scripts using Capybara.

-The solution I am using right now, is to create a typedown event, and to fire the event after set the value using typeahead API.
+The solution I am using right now, is to create a typedown event, and to fire the event after set the value using the typeahead API.

 ```ruby
       def fill_in_auto_complete(selector, value)